 Nikon’s announcement of the Z7 and Z6 cameras left in its wake a debate about what makes a camera fit for a professional, but little was made about a few points that I think are more important in this era of the increasing dominance of mirrorless.
-This series will examine some of those points.
+This post examines some of those points.

-As a disclosure, I shoot Sony, and as the VP at the consulting agency PixelShift I work with many photographic companies, including Sony.
-However I’ve been an editor in the photographic market for two decades now, and have shot every camera system on the market though, and am a big advocate of people photographing with the equipment they like the best.
+As a disclosure, I shoot Sony.
+I mean, the name of this site is Sony Mirrorless Pro.
+However I’ve been in the media business for a career and have shot every camera system on the market though, and am a big advocate of people photographing with the equipment they like the best.
 When the Sony a7 camera out, I shot with both that and Nikon gear professionaly for years, until the a7 II and wide lens lineup made a full switch possible.

 From a standpoint of a photographer, Nikon’s release of a high-end full-frame camera (let’s skip the argument about whether it’s truly a “pro” camera for now) and Canon’s upcoming release (if rumors are to be believed) of a full-frame mirrorless system validates Sony’s approach to mirrorless, but it also makes for a confusing message to photographers, and an even more confusing market for those still shooting DSLRs.

 Let’s focus mainly on Nikon here, as they’ve already announced a camera.
 The same will hold true for Canon when they drop their new gear, though their message may be silghly different depending on what those cameras are.